 Both (combined incontinence)

 The duration of the process of toilet training Toilet Training Most children can be taught to use the toilet when they are between 2 years and 3 years old.
 Using the toilet to defecate is usually accomplished first.
 Most children can be trained to control... read more , or the age at which children achieve urinary continence, varies greatly.
 However, more than 90% of children achieve daytime urinary continence by age 5.
 Nighttime continence may take longer to achieve.

 Daytime incontinence is more common among girls.
-Bed-wetting is more common among boys and among children who have a family history of nighttime incontinence.
-Both daytime and nighttime incontinence are symptoms—not diagnoses—and doctors should look for an underlying cause.
+Bed-wetting is more common among boys and among children who have a family history of it.
+Both daytime and nighttime incontinence are symptoms—not diagnoses—and doctors look for an underlying cause.

-Urination (voiding) matures from infancy to adulthood.
-In infants, bladder contractions occur by reflex, and the urine is not stopped by contraction of the urinary sphincter (muscles around the tube that drains urine from the bladder).
-In adults, bladder contractions are suppressed by signals from the brain.
+A person's urination (voiding) pattern matures and transitions from the one that occurs during infancy to the one that occurs during adulthood.
+In the infant pattern, bladder contractions occur by reflex, and the urine is not stopped by contraction of the urinary sphincter (muscles around the tube that drains urine from the bladder).
+In the adult pattern, bladder contractions are suppressed by signals from the brain.

 Causes of Urinary Incontinence in Children

 The pattern of incontinence helps the doctor determine the likely cause.
 If the child has never had a consistent dry period during the day, the doctor may consider the possibility of a birth defect, an anatomic abnormality, or certain behaviors that can lead to incontinence.